Fighting for a Lasting Peace

 In 1925, they enlisted Carrie Chapman Catt—one of the most famous women in the United States—as one of their speakers.
 A remarkable woman who overcame many personal hardships, Mrs. Catt had campaigned for the Nineteenth Amendment to the United States Constitution, which gave American women the right to vote in 1920.
 She served as president of the National American Woman Suffrage Association and was the founder of the League of Women Voters and the International Alliance of Women.

-Mrs. Catt joined the World Alliance on a tour through Florida in February 1925 (chosen because "so many people spend their winter in the South") and also spoke at a Detroit meeting in November that year, which had 365 delegates from all over the country.
-"Mrs. Catt brought the house down by her closing challenge," reported the December World Alliance newsletter.
+Mrs. Catt joined the World Alliance on a tour through Florida in February 1925 (chosen because "so many people spend their winter in the South" according to the World Alliance newsletter) and also spoke at a Detroit meeting in November that year, which had 365 delegates from all over the country.
+"Mrs. Catt brought the house down by her closing challenge," reported the December newsletter.
 "We want an American-Japanese Locarno.
 There is no reason in the world why America and Japan cannot immediately do what has been done at Locarno,' she said."

 The Locarno Treaties were seven agreements negotiated at Locarno, Switzerland, in October 1925, in which the First World War Western European Allied powers and the new states of Central and Eastern Europe sought to secure the post-war territorial settlement, and return normalizing relations with defeated Germany (the Weimar Republic).
 The Treaties also stated that Germany would never go to war with the other countries.
 But as we know now, this peace was not to last.